American Greetings: American Greetings

-In 2010, American Greetings announced plans to move its headquarters from Brooklyn, Ohio to a new facility at Crocker Park within the nearby city of Westlake.
-However, in 2013, the company announced it would delay moving its operations to Westlake.
-Construction had been scheduled to start in early 2013, and American Greetings said it was only delaying the $150 to $200 million project.
+In 2010, American Greetings planned to move its headquarters from Brooklyn, Ohio, to a new facility at Crocker Park within the nearby city of Westlake, but in 2013, the company delayed to move its operations to Westlake.
+Construction had been scheduled to start in early 2013.
 In 2014, American Greetings sold its Brooklyn, Ohio headquarters to developers and began renting its current offices from the new owners until the move to Westlake.
 American Greetings opened their new Westlake headquarters in September 2016.
 The company leases the building from the Wiess family until August 2031.